TristanBeucher/tristanbeucher.github.io/_posts/2025-09-27-Simulating-electricity-spot-price-with-jump-diffusion-model.md

 ### Brownian motion

 It’s a hot summer night in Paris, the atmosphere is festive because the national football team has just won the World Cup — again.
 Walking down the street, you recognize a friend, drunk, and stop to observe his chaotic progression.
 Left, right, forward, backward… over time his path looks messy.
 That’s essentially **Brownian motion**: tiny moves that, when accumulated, create an unpredictable path.

 In finance, it’s been used to model stock prices: they drift and wiggle continuously, never quite moving in a straight line.
 We call it *Brownian* thanks to a Scottish botanist, Robert Brown, who in 1827 observed the erratic movement of pollen particles suspended in water.

 At this point you may be thinking: *“Thank you for the history lesson, but what makes this random process special enough to have its own name?”* That’s where the math comes in:
 - A Gaussian process is **continuous**: no teleportation.
 - A Gaussian process has **no memory**: current and past positions don’t influence the next move.
-- The **average displacement is zero**: if you simulate many Gaussian processes starting from the same point, their average position at time \(t\) will still be the starting point.
+- The **average displacement is zero**: if you simulate many Gaussian processes starting from the same point, their average position at time $$t$$ will still be the starting point.
 - But the **spread increases over time**: the more paths you simulate, the further apart the extremes will drift.

-We also write, for a Wiener process \(W_t\):
+We also write, for a Brownian (also called Wiener) process $$W_t$$:

 $$
 dW_t \sim \mathcal{N}(0, dt)
 $$

-which means that in a very small time step \(dt\), the change in \(W_t\) is normally distributed with mean 0 and variance equal to the length of that time step.
+which means that in a very small time step $$dt$$, the change in $$W_t$$ is normally distributed with mean 0 and variance equal to the length of that time step.